Faceithard is supported by readers. When you buy with our links, we may earn a commission. Learn more

 What is a HEPA filter?

-A HEPA filter is a type of air filter that can theoretically remove over 99.90% of dust, pollen, microorganisms, mold, and other airborne particles with a size of 0.3 microns.
+A HEPA filter is a type of air filter that can remove over 99.90% of dirt, pollen, microorganisms, and other airborne particles with a size of 0.3 microns.

 According to EPA, HEPA filters are made from a variety of materials tangled together randomly and compressed into paper-like sheets.